ypinhsuan/tp/docs/UserGuide.md

 #### Undoing previous changes : `undo`

-If you have accidentally entered a command that permanently changes the data in your Tutor's Pet, you can use this command to undo the changes.
+If you have accidentally entered a command that permanently modifies the data in your Tutor's Pet, you can use this command to undo the modification.

 **Format**: `undo`